Arsenal lose Xhaka and Mari to injuries within first 25 minutes of Premier League return | Goal.com

 Xhaka's injury forced Mikel Arteta into a change just moments into the club's first match in three months, with the Spanish manager turning to Dani Ceballos to replace his injured midfielder.

-With 21 minutes on the clock, the away side were dealt another major blow as Pablo Mari pulled up after being left for dead by Kyle Walker, whose marauding run ended when his cut-back failed to find any of his City team-mates.
+With 21 minutes on the clock, the away side were dealt another major blow as Pablo Mari pulled up after being beaten by Kyle Walker, whose marauding run ended when his cut-back failed to find any of his City team-mates.

 The 25-year-old centre-back, who is currently on loan at Emirates Stadium from Flamengo, was unable to shake off the issue and had to be substituted for David Luiz, leaving Arteta's game plan in tatters.